danieland2606/Bachelorprojekt/UI/README.md

 ## Common Functionality

-Functionality that is used by multiple routes, islands or Components is currently collected in [/common](./common). customerClient and policyClient only provide test data to allow the development server to display data.
-In the docker build they are replaced by their _prod variants.
-These pass functionality from the generated client with some minor processing.
+Functionality that is used by multiple routes, islands or components is currently collected in [/common](./common). client.ts only provides test data to allow the development server to display something.
+In the docker build it is replaced by client_prod.
+This passes functionality from the generated client with some minor processing.

 Other files in /common collect functionality that has some internal relationship.
 Functionality that is used in multiple places but not yet grouped